jonathanhogg/flitter/docs/canvas3d.md

 attribute:

 `segments=` *N*
-: This specifies the number of segments to be generated in the model.
+: This specifies the number of segments the model should be generated with.
 For a cylinder this will be the number of rectangular faces making up the sides and the number of triangles making up the top and bottom.
 Cones are similar except that the sides are also made up of triangles.
 For spheres, the value gives the number of edges at the equator.
 The default in all primitives is `64`.
 The